-Tobacco and e-cigarette intervention modelling
+Tobacco intervention modelling

 Tobacco still causes large health loss in Australia and countries in the Oceania and Asia region.
 We are also in a time of disruptive technology and innovation, such as e-cigarettes and smokeless tobacco as cessation aids or substitutes for tobacco.
 A key consideration in policy making is the magnitude of impact of any intervention on smoking prevalence and health gains – including for combinations or packages of interventions.